-Non-operating loss is loss incurred due to activities that don’t relate to business operations.
+A non-operating loss is loss incurred from activities that don’t relate to business operations.
 A good example would be a loss incurred as a result of a lawsuit settlement.

 Non-Operating Revenue and Income

 Non-operating revenue and income is the total profit created by a business from activities that aren’t tied to its core operations.
-Examples would include proceeds from selling business equipment.
-It can also include profit made from sales due to foreign exchange.
+Examples would include proceeds from selling business equipment or realizing a gain on a special transaction.

 Notes Payable and Notes Receivable

-Notes payable are IOUs.
+Notes payable are are amounts due to other parties outside of your usual trade and accounts payables. .
 These could be funds borrowed from a bank or an amount owed to a supplier for raw materials delivered.
 Notes payable are a debt instrument.
 They are recorded as a current liability on a balance sheet if due within 12 months.
-If they are due over a longer term, they are considered long-term liability.

-Notes receivable is the opposite of notes payable.
-What one company records as notes payable, another company records as notes receivable.
+Notes receivable is the opposite of notes payable and represents amounts owed to you that are outside typical customer receivable transactions Examples may include loans made to employees or shareholders.
 Notes receivable appear as a current asset on a balance sheet if expected within 12 months.
-Anything more than that is considered a long-term asset.

 Operating income is the revenue or net sales that’s left after you deduct operating costs.
 It is also called operating profit or earnings before interest and taxes (EBIT).
 Its calculation excludes non-operating expenses like interests, taxes, lawsuit settlement expenses, etc.